Love, Bonito & Adyen: Unified commerce for today’s empowered shoppers

 How can brands succeed in a post-Covid world?
 We recap Priyanka’s session via key insights, merchant examples and the 3 trends retailers should consider to tackle challenges presented by today’s new retail environment.

-Priyanka Gargav, Senior Vice President and Head of Sales, Adyen, Asia Pacific works closely with top retail brands in the region
+Priyanka Gargav, Head of Commercial, SEA & HK, Adyen, works closely with top retail brands in the region

 2020 was a year of change for all of us as individuals, and also for businesses.
 Many traditional brick-and-mortar retailers across APAC had to do things like never before, as cities went into lockdown or imposed retail restrictions.
 Some launched an ecommerce website overnight; others have had to change their tech stack within a week.